SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 29 April, 2024 at 23:34:07
+# Last Refreshed - 30 April, 2024 at 23:34:06
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>Somerset Sportive Short - including Cheddar gorge</b>
+<b>Another Day another Zwift ride !! - Endurance Free Ride in Watopia</b>

-which happened on 27 April, 2024 at 08:13:39
+which happened on 30 April, 2024 at 15:35:20

-Which is 0 years, 0 months, 2 days, 15 hours and 20 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 58 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11274981117
+You can see it here https://www.strava.com/activities/11299382374

 ## Number of Rides
 How many rides have I done each year?